Hiqserve/Airer/README.md

 ## Overview

 Airer is a meticulously crafted dark theme for Visual Studio Code, designed to enhance your coding experience with a sleek and modern appearance.
-This theme is brought to you by Netcarex Inc. 🚀
+This theme is brought to you by Hiqserve Inc. 🚀

 ## Features